viktor0018/bulletin-board.test/README.md

   <img src="https://sun9-38.userapi.com/impg/4JpGTEfD0j2yrVMD5v1qvLnR8N1Zwob9xcmwOQ/7XvAcKjozHg.jpg?size=2016x1482&quality=96&proxy=1&sign=1d02be750a07a02bf240bef7396bfb86&type=album" width="500" title="hover text">
 </p>

 Here you can edit your bulletin.
-You can uplod 10 photos.
-Alsoy you can select which of them will be main phoho (Will be demonstrate on main page).
+You can uplod up to 10 photos.
+Also you can select which of them will be main photo.
+(Will be demonstrate on main page).

 <a name="show"/>